com-480-data-visualization/data-visualization-project-2021-vizir/docs/milestone1.md

 The dataset is composed by around 600 thousands music tracks and 1 million artists present on Spotify which published songs between 1922 and 2021.
 In particular, the tracks data contains:
 - Song and artists
-- Publishing details: duration, genres, release date, key, tempo, etc.
+- Publish details: duration, genres, release date, key, tempo, etc.
 - Followers and popularity
 - Statistics: danceability, energy, loudness, etc.